Sawfish: Extinct (fossil) species

-In addition to the living sawfish, there are several extinct species that only are known from fossil remains.
-The oldest known is the monotypic genus Peyeria whose remains date back 100 million years, from the Cenomanian age (Late Cretaceous), though it may represent a rhinid rather than a sawfish.
+In addition to the living sawfish, there are several extinct species that only are known from fossil remains found around the world in all continents.
+Peyeria from the Cenomanian age (Late Cretaceous) was once considered as the oldest known pristid, though it may represent a rhinid rather than a sawfish, or probably a junior synonym of the sclerorhynchoid Onchopristis.
 Indisputable sawfish genera emerged in the Cenozoic age about 60 million years ago, relatively soon after the Cretaceous–Paleogene mass extinction.
 Among these are Propristis, a monotypic genus only known from fossil remains, as well as several extinct Pristis species and several extinct Anoxypristis species (both of these genera are also represented by living species).
 Historically, palaeontologists have not separated Anoxypristis from Pristis.
-In contrast, several additional extinct genera are occasionally listed, including Dalpiazia, Onchopristis, Oxypristis, and Mesopristis, but recent authorities generally include the first two in the family Sclerorhynchidae and the last two are synonyms of Anoxypristis.
-Fossils of sawfish have been found around the world in all continents.
+In contrast, several additional extinct genera are occasionally listed, including Dalpiazia, Onchopristis, Oxypristis, and Mesopristis, but recent authorities generally include the first two genera within Sclerorhynchoidei and the last two are synonyms of Anoxypristis.